 Recordkeeping.
 One of the primary blockchain uses is centered around storing data.
 The technology can help finance companies securely store all of their important information and allow access only to relevant personnel.

 Payments.
-Instead of facing the challenges that come with traditional money transfers, banks can leverage blockchain technology and use it as a key differentiator to gain a competitive advantage.
+Instead of facing the challenges that come with traditional money transfers, banks can leverage the technology and use it as a key differentiator to gain a competitive advantage.
 Specifically, by helping save time and reduce transaction fees, banks can improve their service offerings and win more market share.

 Loans.
 Currently, loans are given out after underwriters review the credit history of the client.
 As you can imagine, this can take some time and exposes the financial institution to some security risks.
 However, with loan origination software powered by blockchain, it can all happen faster and in a much safer manner.
 Due to its decentralized nature, customers don’t have to worry about their information getting leaked and can have their loans approved more quickly.

 Truth be told, there are many more applications of blockchain in banking.
 After all, business operations are vast in this field.
 For now though, let’s move on to the next use case.